stormchaserroleplaying/stormchaserRPG/Classes/Disciple/Paladin/Thunder/index.md

 ### Thunder Struck
 *Prerequisite:* Cleansing Touch and Aura of the Storm<br>
-Ranged attack rolls are made against you have -1d and you are immune to the paralyzed condition.
+Ranged attack rolls are made against you have -1d and you are immune to the paralysed condition.

 ### Thunder God
 *Prerequisite:* Greater Auras and Thunder Struck<br>